The Hidden Pool Peril: How to Effectively Lower Cyanuric Acid Levels

 Keeping your pool in top shape involves understanding and managing its chemical balance.
-One compound that often gets overlooked is cyanuric acid, a stabilizer that prevents chlorine from degrading in sunlight.
+One compound often overlooked is cyanuric acid, a stabilizer that prevents chlorine from degrading in sunlight.

 However, too much cyanuric acid can render your pool’s chlorine ineffective, leading to cloudiness, algae blooms, and unsafe swimming conditions.